 The president’s characterization of his former campaign chairman as a victim and “brave man” is being read by aides as a signal that Trump wants to use his unilateral authority to issue pardons to absolve Manafort, according to eight current and former administration officials and outside advisers.

 Of course, it’s far too late for Trump to solve his problems by pardoning Paul Manafort.
-The New York District Attorney’s office is getting ramped up to look under the hood of the Trump Organization and they’re already prepared to go after Manafort on state charges if Trump pardons him.
+The Manhattan district attorney’s office is getting ramped up to look under the hood of the Trump Organization and the New York attorney general is already prepared to go after Manafort on state charges if Trump pardons him.

 The loathing, which was never private, continued this week as Sessions sought to defend himself against Trump’s insults.
 In the span of a day, Trump accused the attorney general he appointed of failing to assume full control of the agency he leads, executing acts of severe disloyalty and allowing injustice to prevail.
 At one point, he even seemed to question his manhood.